Oslandia/workshop-3d-itowns/1_webclient/01_iTowns.md

 ## Point to your own database table

-* Open the www/index.html file and look for a variable named `buildingLayerName`.
+* Open the `www/index.html` file and look for a JavaScript variable named `buildingLayerName`.
 * The building server has been configured so that a table **wsXX_montreal** can be used by the name **wsXX**.
 Set the correct name to this variable so that it can point to your own database table.